cburdine/materials-ml-workshop/MaterialsML/python/loops.md

 ## Iterating over Lists:

 We can also use `for` loops for iterating over lists of values.
-In Python, a list is denoted by a list of comma-separated values within square brackets (`[`...`]`).
+In Python, a list is denoted by a sequence of comma-separated values within square brackets (`[`...`]`).
 We will discuss lists in greater detail in the next section.
-For now, keep in mind that we can interate over a finite list of values as follows:
+For now, just keep in mind that we can interate over a finite sequence of values as follows:

 ```{code-cell}
 for element in ['H', 'He', 'Li', 'Be']: